albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ## 1. Install Dependencies

-Login with SSH. if the ssh is takes long or forever to connect, try using VPN. it will works.
+Login with SSH. if the ssh is taking long or forever to connect, try using VPN. it will work.

 ```
 ssh username@your_IP